 A little under three years ago, New York Magazine's Graeme Wood discovered that his old classmate Samuel Phineas Upham had been arrested for attempting to cheat the IRS.
-The arrest led a three-year suspended sentence, but the story was covered by a number of publications, resulting in Upham's name being followed by "tax," "arrested," and "indictment" in Google's autocomplete results.
+The charges were eventually dropped, but the story was covered by a number of publications, resulting in Upham's name being followed by "tax," "arrested," and "indictment" in Google's autocomplete results.
 Intrigued by his ex-classmate's plight, Wood set up news alerts to inform him of developments, and soon discovered that Upham was engaging in a number of philanthropic activities.
 All was not what it seemed, however, as the new stories and search results turned out to be false.
 Read New York Magazine's eye-opening article to discover how easily the disgraced can buy themselves a new online reputation.

 Correction: A previous version of this story said that Upham’s arrest had led to a three-year suspended sentence.
 In fact, the charges were dropped against him.
 We regret the error.